Common Freight Factoring Mistakes that can Bankrupt You

 - Evaluating documents is crucial.
 Insurance certificates, too, can be forged.
 If you have a suspicion that something is not quite right, look up the numbers and contact the companies.

-STOP the transaction if:
+STOP the trucking transaction if:

-- your broker starts asking you to introduce yourself as a different carrier or asks your driver to hide the truth about whom they work for;
+- Your broker starts asking you to introduce yourself as a different carrier or asks your driver to hide the truth about whom they work for.

-- the broker is prompt to agree to pay you more;
+- The broker is prompt to agree to pay you more.

-- the rate is significantly higher than the current market rate.
+- The rate is significantly higher than the current market rate.

 - Remind your customers to keep track of their drivers and vehicles.
 Verify that the truck that arrives to load has the same name and number as the one you negotiated.
 It will be easier to recognize the actual carrier if your customer records the tractor and trailer plate information.
 Request photos of the truck and trailer and compare and verify the information on the carrier packets.
-This would be vital information for law enforcement officials if you were involved in a fraudulent load.
+This would be vital information for law enforcement officials if you’re involved in a fraudulent load.